Freetz/freetz/README.md

     Don't use it - until you know why you need it!
     You'll never have an kernel as expected by avm.
 Maybe some patches are missing, maybe some options are not selected as avm intended.
+  * Build kernel modules?<br>
+    Make sure the latest source code for your device is available at http://osp.avm.de/ and integrated into Freetz.
+The source code for the flag ship model of your series (xx90) should be also available to create a "delta" patch.
+If not, ask AVM: fritzbox_info@avm.de The module needs to be enabled with ```make kernel-menuconfig``` as "M(odule)" and selected with ```make menuconfig```.
   * Execute files on storages?<br>
     Disabled by default since some time by AVM.
 To allow, select "Drop noexec for (external) storages" patch.
     For internal storages, it is enabled always with Freetz!
+  * Execute commands on reboot?<br>
+    Put your executable script here: ```/tmp/flash/mod/shutdown```
   * Change motd?<br>
     You could put your own \*script\* here: ```/tmp/flash/mod/motd``` The motd will be generated 1 time at boot.
 To update it